 - 1. The intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) shall be identified as a gateway to the city of Lawrence as the area urbanizes. - 1.2.
-Development shall enhance the gateway at the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) by creating an aesthetically pleasing corridor. - 2.3.
+Development shall enhance the gateway at the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) by creating an aesthetically pleasing corridor. - 2:3.
 Gateway treatments shall be a priority in development and redevelopment of the area around the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) and shall reflect the goals and policies stated in Horizon 2020. - 3.4.
 Aesthetically pleasing landscaped entryways should be required.
-Both public and private property owners are responsible for achieving and maintaining this aesthetically pleasing landscaping.

-3.1.2.8 Transportation Facilities and Corridors

-- 1. Sufficient area, outside of the required street rights-of-way, should be required to provide and shall be restricted in use to provide for: utility, berming, and landscaping needs. - 2.
+Both public and private property owners are responsible for achieving and maintaining this aesthetically pleasing landscaping. - 5.
+Gateway development should include amenities that support tourism.
+Elements such as way finding signs, informational signs noting the history of the area, and a tourist information booth are strongly encouraged to be incorporated as amenities. - 3.1.2.8 Transportation Facilities and Corridors - 1.
+Sufficient area, outside of the required street rights-of-way, should be required to provide and shall be restricted in use to provide for: utility, berming, and landscaping needs. - 2.
 No additional access to K-10, except as identified in Transportation 2030, shall be permitted. - 3.
-Street networks should be interconnected through and beyond the planning area where ever possible. - 4.
+Street networks should be interconnected through and beyond the planning area wherever possible. - 4.
 Truck routes shall not be designated through areas identified for residential land uses and should be limited to N 1800 Road (Farmer's Turnpike), K-10 Highway and I-70 or as otherwise designated by the city. - 5.
-Adequate rights-of-way shall be obtained at the time of platting to ensure for adequate space for roads, utility and landscaping easement needs. - 6.
-Topography should be taken into account when comparing different alignments for future roads. - 7.
-Master planning areas identified as industrial and office/research is encouraged to provide an adequate street network that limits the number of access points to N 1800 Road (Farmer's Turnpike).
+Adequate rights-of-way shall be obtained at the time of platting to ensure for sufficient space for roads, utility and landscaping easement needs. - 6.
+Topography should be taken into account when comparing different alignments for future roads. - Master planning areas identified as industrial and office/research is encouraged to provide an adequate street network that limits the number of access points to N 1800 Road (Farmer's Turnpike).